 The placenta and umbilical cord are typically discarded as medical waste.
 Donation is voluntary.

-Any mother having a planned cesarean section.
+Any mother having a traditional birth or cesarean section may be eligible to donate her placenta and umbilical cord.
 Prior to the collection of your tissue, relevant medical information about you and your infant will be reviewed for possible contraindications to donation.

-Biological properties in the placenta and umbilical cord help to promote regenerative healing.
-Grafts made from your birth tissue can help reduce inflammation and scarring while promoting a healing environment.
-These grafts can be used to treat patients with a wide range of conditions, including keratitis, corneal scars, glaucoma, diabetic foot ulcers, osteoarthritis, and chronic and non-healing wounds to name a few.
+Biological properties in the placenta and umbilical cord help to promote regenerative healing1.
+Grafts made from your birth tissue can help reduce inflammation and scarring while promoting a healing environment2.
+These grafts can be used to treat patients with a wide range of conditions, including neurotrophic keratitis, corneal defects, dry eye, diabetic foot ulcers, osteoarthritis, and chronic and non-healing wounds to name a few.

 The Sharing Miracles team has specially trained staff who will answer any questions you may have about the donation and recovery process.
-They will document your consent to donation and arrange for the physician or hospital to draw a sample of blood and coordinate the collection and transportation of your birth tissue.
+They will document your consent to donation and arrange for the healthcare provider, hospital or birth center to draw a sample of blood and coordinate the collection and transportation of your birth tissue.

 No. Your birth tissue will not be acquired until your baby has been safely delivered.
 The donation process poses no risks to you or your newborn.